 Richard Branson is moving into the cruise space with the all new Virgin Voyages.
 The first ship (Scarlet Lady) will launch next year and will be notably different than your typical cruise line.
 It will also include some firsts at sea.

 Firsts at Sea

 I'm sure there will be more exciting changes along the way as Virgin tries to shake up the cruise industry.
 Reply to this email with your questions and to find out how to be one of the first to board Scarlet Lady.

 Click here for a preview of Scarlet Lady.

-3. Save on airfare, as prices are typically reduced for fall
+3. Save on airfare, as prices are typically reduced during fall.

-Journey through highly-acclaimed European wine regions, from Austria’s UNESCO-designated Wachau Valley to Germany’s Rheingau and Moselle regions to France’s celebrated Bordeaux region and beyond.
+Cruise through highly acclaimed European wine regions, from Austria’s UNESCO-designated Wachau Valley to Germany’s Rheingau and Moselle regions, to France’s celebrated Bordeaux region and beyond.

-Be accompanied throughout your cruise by a dedicated Wine Host from a North American winery who leads tastings, visits to private cellars and historic vineyards, and a carefully-curated food and wine pairing dinner.
+You’ll be accompanied throughout your cruise by a dedicated Wine Host from a North American winery who will lead tastings and provide trips to private cellars and historic vineyards.
+You will also enjoy carefully curated food and wine pairing dinners.